SegAnyPET: Universal Promptable Segmentation from Positron Emission Tomography Images: Experiments

-\textbf{Generalization to Unseen Organs.} To validate the generalization performance of SegAnyPET, we conduct additional experiments of foundation models for promptable segmentation of training invisible organs.
+\textbf{Generalization to Unseen Organs and Dataset.} To validate the generalization performance of SegAnyPET, we conduct additional experiments of foundation models for promptable segmentation of training invisible organs.
 As shown in \cref{Table_Unseen}, we observe SegAnyPET also exhibits strong generalization performance and outperforms state-of-the-art segmentation foundation models.
 The experimental results demonstrate that by efficiently learning representations from large-scale PET images, SegAnyPET exhibits comparable performance for training invisible organs.
-We further evaluate SenAnyPET on training invisible AutoPET and AutoPET-Organ dataset with significant distribution gap compared with PETS-5k dataset.
-The results and analysis are shown in the Appendix.
+Furthermore, we evaluate the proposed method on training invisible AutoPET-Organ dataset with significant distribution gap compared with PETS-5k dataset.
+As shown in \cref{Table_AutoPET}, we observe that SegAnyPET can achieve satisfying generalization ability on unseen dataset.

 \textbf{Ablation Analysis.} In \cref{Table_Ablation}, we conduct ablation experiments to evaluate the effectiveness of proposed training strategy.
-Three different training strategies are conducted including fine-tuning with mixed HQ and LQ, training with additional unsupervised consistency regularization, and the proposed CPCL strategy.
+Three different training strategies are conducted including fine-tuning with mixed HQ and LQ, training with additional unsupervised regularization for LQ, and the proposed cross prompting confident learning strategy.
 Experimental results show that the proposed strategy can achieve better performance on both seen and unseen targets.